-Tips on packing your backpack
+Tips on packing your backpack for multi day hikes

 The most important thing to consider when packing your backpack is to leave all the unnecessary items at home.
 Refer to our Smart packing section for more tips.

 Pack your sleeping bag, down jacket and any other light items in the bottom compartment of the backpack.

 Put heavy equipment such as tent, food, cooking fuel, heavier clothing, extra water, book/magazine, inside the main large pocket, close to your back.